Rosengård forward Anja Mittag is the only player to score 50 goals in UEFA women's club competition but Ada Hegerberg is catching her at age 23.

 At 23, with three titles already won at Lyon, Hegerberg is threatening to rewrite the competition record books in the way Cristiano Ronaldo and Lionel Messi have done in the men's UEFA Champions League.
 The Norwegian has taken just 37 games to get to 37 goals, and with 15 last season beat the record of 14 for a single campaign, two ahead of the mark Hegerberg reached when she was top scorer in Lyon's 2015/16 victory.

 Austria striker Burger made a bit of history in 2014/15 as she became the first player to score 40 goals for one team in UEFA women's club competition, having returned to Neulengbach from a spell in the United States with Houston Dash.
-Now with Sand in the German Frauen-Bundesliga.
+Ending her career in 2019 with Sand in the German Frauen-Bundesliga.

 The single-club record had long been held by Ljungberg, and indeed the Sweden forward topped the all-time competition rankings for a decade from 2002/03, when she scored ten as Umeå secured their first title, until Pohlers finally overhauled her in 2012/13.
 Had injury not contantly disrupted and then finally ended Ljungberg's career in July 2009, she would surely still lead the table having scored at a rate of exactly one per game in Europe.